oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/customers/organization-customer-users.rst

    * **Confirmation Required** --- Enables/disables the email confirmation step following user registration.
    * **Show Registration Link** --- Shows/hides the registration link from the storefront login screen.
 The link is next to the Sign In link in the top bar.
    * **Require Company Name** --- Shows/hides the company name field in the registration form in the storefront.
 Required for individual customers who do not belong to any company.
-   * **Show Registration Instructions** --- Enables/disables registration instructions on the storefront login page.
+   * **Show Registration Instructions** --- Enables/disables registration instructions in the storefront login page.
 This option is disabled by default.
-   * **Registration Instructions Text** --- If *Show Registration Instructions* is enabled, the text provided in the field is displayed on the storefront login page.
+   * **Registration Instructions Text** --- If *Show Registration Instructions* is enabled, the text provided in the field is displayed in the storefront login page.

 6. In the **Customer Visitor** section, configure the options for the anonymous users: